 After the audit is complete, the IRS will present their findings and proposed results and will most likely have found that you owe money.
 If you get to that point, your tax audit representation can help you contest the findings and file an official tax court petition on your behalf.

 At Polston Tax Resolution & Accounting, we’ve been helping people just like you resolve their tax issues since 2001.
 Our team includes tax attorneys, enrolled agents, and other accomplished tax professionals who have extensive experience representing businesses and individuals during the auditing process.
-We have a proven record of getting favorable results for our clients.
+We have a proven record of getting favorable results for our clients nationwide.
 Our team will do everything possible to help you get your financial life back on track.

 As a full-service tax audit representation law firm, Polston Tax will be there to support you every step of the way.
 Preparation is critical when attaining a successful audit outcome.
 We’ll help you identify the documents you’ll likely need to present to the auditor, such as budgets and financial statements, receipts, bills, canceled checks and other information to support your claimed expenses or deductions.
 We’ll also work with you to develop an effective audit presentation strategy.